 Federal employers may use Form W-2 (rather than Forms W-2CM or OS-3710) to report income taxes withheld and paid to CNMI, as well as to report social security and Medicare taxes.
 Use the state boxes 15, 16, and 17 for CNMI income tax reporting.
 See the instructions for boxes 15, 16, and 17 under Boxes 15 through 20-State and local income tax information, later.
 This rule applies only to income tax reporting.
 Federal employers should withhold and report social security and Medicare taxes for these employees in the same way as for other federal employees.
-For more information, go to
+For more information, including special rules for Armed Forces members, go to IRS.gov/5517Agreements.